Brian Huntley: Early life, education and first expedition

 Huntley was born in Durban, South Africa, in 1944.
 His parents and grandparents encouraged the boy's interest in natural history.
-It may have been in his blood; in 1850 his great-great grandfather introduced nurseryman and seedsman businesses to South African people, along with getting first trees to the Transvaal gold fields workers by sending oxwagon loads northwards from Pietermaritzburg.
+It may have been in his blood; in 1850 his great-great-grandfather introduced nurseryman and seedsman businesses to South African people, along with getting first trees to the Transvaal gold fields workers by sending oxwagon loads northwards from Pietermaritzburg.

 As a teenager, Huntley discovered the term ecology and used it to define his career path.
-He enjoyed investigating the landscape of Natal, and later, inspired by Ian Garland, Roddy Ward and others, he kept exploring Ngoye, Mkuzi, St Lucia, and parts of Zululand during his schooldays.
+He enjoyed investigating the landscape of Natal, and later, inspired by Ian Garland, Roddy Ward and others, he kept exploring Ngoye, Mkuzi, St Lucia, and parts of Zululand during his school days.

 To get his Bachelor of Science degree, Huntley spent a year at the University of Pretoria, and then earned his Master of Science degree at the University of Natal.
 In 1965–1966, he took part in the Biological-Geological Expedition to the Prince Edward Islands – the first ever expedition to the area – as a plant ecologist.
 The expedition's findings were used for his MSc thesis and were published in the expedition's monograph.